timbrinded/degen-ai/README.md

 - Markdown-defined strategies and prompt templates that non-engineers can edit safely
 - Tripwires, regime detection, and stateful scorekeeping to keep overconfident models in check
 - Backtesting CLI plus structured logs/metrics for the boring but necessary validation work
+- LangGraph orchestrator with snapshot exports, interrupt approvals, and Prometheus-friendly metrics out of the box

 ## How The Loop Works
 ```mermaid